CSSS/csss-site-backend/README.md

 ### Quickstart

 1. Install [Python 3.11](https://www.python.org/downloads/), [git](https://git-scm.com/install/), and (optionally) [Docker](https://www.docker.com/get-started/)
+    Note: This may fail if you're using Python 3.12+
 2. Clone this repository
 3. Create and activate a virtual environment for this project.
 This has been tested with `pip` and `uv`
 4. Install developer dependencies